Global existence and convergence near equilibrium for the moving interface problem between Navier-Stokes and the linear wave equation: Arbitrary Lagrangian formulation of the problem and statement of our results

 \begin{theorem}[Global in time existence] Let us assume that \begin{enumerate} \item Our initial data satisfies the required compatibility conditions for local existence of a smooth solution (with finite $N(t)$).

-\item The initial data is such that $|\Omega^f(0)|=|\of|$\, which implies that the volume of the solid phase equals the volume of the reference configuration of the solid. \item The elastic coefficient is large enough relative to gravity: for $c>0$ large enough. \item The initial energy is small enough: $E(0)=N(0)^2\le\epsilon_0$\,, \end{enumerate} for $\epsilon_)>0$ small enough.
+\item The elastic coefficient is large enough relative to gravity: for $c>0$ large enough. \item The initial energy is small enough: $E(0)=N(0)^2\le\epsilon_0$\,, \end{enumerate} for $\epsilon_0>0$ small enough.
 Then, the local in time solution exists for all positive time and $E(t)$ remains small, of order $\epsilon_0$. \end{theorem}

+\begin{remark} In the absence of gravity, $g=0$, and the condition (\ref{lambdalarge}) in Theorem \ref{theorem_main} reduces to $\lambda\ge 1$.
+This condition can be relaxed for $g\ne 0$ to $\lambda>0$, but for the sake of simplicity in the proofs, it is assumed this way. \end{remark} \begin{remark} Due to the last term in the energy (\ref{N}), the smallness condition on $E(0)$ requires $h_e$ (average height of the elastic phase) to be close to $h_s$ (height of the reference domain for the elastic phase, where the wave equation is set). \end{remark}